v8/v8.dev/src/docs/torque.md

 ##### Class type annotations

-`@generateCppClass` is recommended where possible (as in the example above), but some classes still don't use it.
-In those cases, the class should instead include a Torque-generated macro for its field offset constants, and must implement its own accessors and cast functions.
+Some classes can't use the inheritance pattern shown in the example above.
+In those cases, the class can specify `@doNotGenerateCppClass`, inherit directly from its superclass type, and include a Torque-generated macro for its field offset constants.
+Such classes must implement their own accessors and cast functions.
 Using that macro looks like this:

 ```cpp
 class JSProxy : public JSReceiver {